 Remember that proof of 2 COVID-19 vaccin doses or a negative PCR COVID-19 test is required to enter Nicaragua.
 The test must have been administered within the last 72 hours.

 Now that you have exited Costa Rica, you need to walk to Nicaragua.
 With the Costa Rica immigration building on your left, start walking away from it, towards Nicaragua.
 There is usually a line-up of trucks waiting to enter Nicaragua and other people walking in that direction.

 Before you enter Nicaraguan territory, you will see a little hut on the right side of the road.
 There, a Costa Rica Border Police Officer will check that you have received your Costa Rica exit stamp.

 First Checkpoint Entering Nicaragua

 When you reach the Nicaragua side of the border, you need to cross the road to the left.
-You will see a small station on the sidewalk where a border agent checks passports and a doctor checks COVID-19 test results.
+You will see a small station on the sidewalk where a border agent checks passports and a doctor checks COVID-19 test results or vaccination proof.

 After you have passed this checkpoint, you will need to cross the road back to the right side to get to the Nicaragua immigration building.

 Before entering the Nicaragua immigration Office, you need to stop at the small window to the right where someone will check (again) your COVID test or vaccination proof.
 You will receive a small piece of paper that confirms your that you comply with the COVID-19 restrictions.
 You must present this piece of paper to the border agent with your passport.